classgraph/classgraph/README.md

 FastClassPathScanner can detect classes that have a class annotation that matches a given annotation.

 There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<?> annotationClass)` that can be called after `.scan()` to find the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this).
 These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

+All of these methods work for both annotations and *meta-annotations*.
+A meta-annotation is an annotation that annotates another annotation.
+If annotation A annotates annotation B, and annotation B annotates class C, then annotation A is also resolved as annotating class C. Cycles in the annotation graph are also handled: if annotation A annotates annotation B, and annotation B annotates both annotation A and class C, then both annotatons A and B are resolved as annotating class C, because class C is reachable along the directed annotation graph from both A and B.

+Java's reflection methods (e.g. Class.getAnnotations()) do not directly return meta-annotations (they only look one level back up the annotation graph), but FastClasspathScanner's methods follow the transitive closure of annotations, so you can scan for both annotations and meta-annotations using the same API.
+This allows for OO-like multi-level inheritance of annotated traits.
+(Compare with @dblevins' [metatypes](https://github.com/dblevins/metatypes/).)

+N.B.
+There are also convenience methods for matching classes that have any of a given list of annotations, and methods for matching classes that have all of a given list of annotations.

 ```java
 // Mechanism 1: Attach a MatchProcessor before calling .scan():